Allegheny-Computer-Science-102-F2020/cs102-F2020-lab4-starter/README.md

 follow the PowerShell installation instructions on Poetry's web site.

-Now, making sure that you are in your "home base" directory for this laboratory assignment, you need to install the dependencies for the `iterator` program that you will implement, debug, and observe.
-To complete this step you need to type `cd iterator` and then `poetry install`.
+Now, making sure that you are in your "home base" directory for this laboratory assignment, you need to install the dependencies for the `datasummarizer` program that you will implement, debug, and observe.
+To complete this step you need to type `cd datasummarizer` and then `poetry install`.
 What output did this command produce?
 What do you think that this step did?
 Why is important to type these commands?
 Make sure that you know the answers to these question before moving onto the next step of the assignment.